 Our Military Kids routinely conducts surveys of its grant recipients to determine the program’s effectiveness in helping military children and their families.
 The surveys also assess the psychological impact of a military parent’s deployment on the children of National Guard families, or the parent’s injury and resulting treatment.
 They also examine the effectiveness of the Our Military Kids grant program in alleviating deployment- and injury-related stress and anxiety.

-For our deployed National Guard and Reserve survey, conducted in November 2012, we found most families live at least 50 miles away from a military installation, and they are unable to utilize support services available to those who live on or near a military installation.
+For our deployed National Guard and Reserve survey, conducted in Summer 2013, we found most families live at least 50 miles away from a military installation, and they are unable to utilize support services available to those who live on or near a military installation.
 In addition, many children of deployed Service Members exhibited symptoms of stress that stem from the deployment.
 Most families report the Our Military Kids grant program is easy to use and participation in an extracurricular activity positively benefited their children.

 For our severely injured survey, conducted in February 2013, we found that the vast majority of families have dealt with financial difficulties as a result of the injury.
 Nearly all would be unable to afford to enroll their children in activities without the support provided by a grant from Our Military Kids.
 Nearly 9 out of 10 children deal with increased stress when a parent is recovering from injury, and every single respondent said that some or all of their child’s psychological symptoms were positively impacted by the grant.